primer/brand/.changeset/mean-pants-train.md

 Add optional foreground image support to Hero

-Use `imagePosition` to alternate between various layouts.
+Use `position` to alternate between various layouts.

 ```jsx
 <>